picoruby/prk_firmware/README.md

 - You can write your own "action" which will be invoked when you tap or hold a key ([example]()(TBD))

 ### Boards

+The following boards have been confirmed to work as of now:

 - Raspberry Pi Pico
 - Sparkfun Pro Micro RP2040 (DEV-17177)